Actons has yet again been recommended in six practice areas in the 2022 edition of The Legal 500 UK, the definitive guide to law firms.

 Dispute resolution – commercial litigation (Nottingham & Derby)

 Actons primarily works with individuals and SMEs within the East Midlands area, and also assists companies from outside the region.
 With expertise in all areas of commercial litigation, the team is particularly active in contract disputes, partnership issues and property-related proceedings.
-Caroline Bowler, in addition to leading the team, has notable expertise in equine disputes and leverages additional experience in professional negligence litigation to act in claims against veterinary professionals.

 “The team responded quickly to my initial inquiry and were quick to understand my issue and provide advice on the best way forward.
 All interaction was managed effectively given that it was remote.”